secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

 ### For Current Manager: Processing Manager Changes

 [This job aid](https://docs.google.com/document/d/1JEobACNSMeHU4pU5DaaF7aqmv9wmSDoXx7veZ6_SM_I/edit?usp=sharing) will help provide people managers with instructions on how to move team members to another manager within Workday.
-If the manager you need to move your direct report to is not available, it likely means they do not have a "supervisory organization" created.
-Even if their management level shows "Manager" a supervisory organization is needed in Workday for a team member to have a direct report.
+If the manager you need to move your direct report to is not available, it likely means they do not have a “supervisory organization” created.
+Even if their management level shows “Manager” a supervisory organization is needed in Workday for a team member to have a direct report.
 Supervisory organizations should have a name unique to the team they are managing (e.g. Commercial Sales - EMEA, Content Marketing (John Smith), Backend Engineering - Ruby).
-Please reach out to #people-connect with the name of the team member who needs the supervisory organization set up, the unique name, and the effective date of the supervisory organization.
+Please reach out to the People Connect team via [HelpLab](https://helplab.gitlab.systems/esc?id=emp_taxonomy_topic&topic_id=14aff309478c069067429ee0026d4372) with the name of the team member who needs the supervisory organization set up, the unique name, and the effective date of the supervisory organization.
 We can gladly help set it up in Workday.

 Note for Sales Managers: If team members are not moved under the correct sales manager in Workday, credits will not be rolled-up to the correct manager for sales commissions.
 See additional promotion and transfer considerations for commissionable roles [here]({{< ref "promotions-transfers#promotions-and-transfers-of-employees-in-commissionable-roles" >}}).